gweintraub/gweintraub.github.io/_posts/2015-09-24-Visualizing-NYC.md

 ---
 layout: post
-title: Visualizing NYC (And Some Mutilated Animals)
+title: Visualizing NYC (And Mutilated Animals)
 description: Assignment for Data Visualization From 2D To 4D
 ---